GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

 can continue, you need to unlock your computer.
 Ugh.

 But, with the new Wake Lock API, a page can request a lock, and prevent the screen from dimming or the screensaver from kicking in.
-It’s perfect for Slides, but it’s also helpful for things like recipe sites - where you might want to keep the screen on while you follow the instructions.
+It's perfect for Slides, but it's also helpful for things like recipe sites - where you might want to keep the screen on while you follow the instructions.

 To request a wake lock, you need to call `navigator.wakeLock.request()`, and